raphamoe/kraken-energy-dashboard/README.md

 KRAKEN_EMAIL=              # The E-mail to your Kraken Account KRAKEN_PASSWORD=           # Your Kraken login Password.
 KRAKEN_ACCOUNT=            # The Account ID, found in the Kraken Dashboard.
-Looks like this: A-123456789 ENTSOE_API_KEY=            # The API Key you should have generated from Entso-E
+Looks like this: A-123456789 KRAKEN_URL=                # The URL to your countries specific Kraken API URL ENTSOE_API_KEY=            # The API Key you should have generated from Entso-E

 # --- Baseline & Tariff Settings ---